Makeshift/github-action-pre-commit/README.md

 personal access token), I can't think of a way to do this safely without exposing a privileged token to pull requests -- if you have any ideas, please leave an issue!

+## additions by Makeshift

+- `cancel_if_changed` ('true' by default) - If true, will cancel this workflow run if pre-commit makes any changes to the repo.
+- `start_if_changed` ('true' by default) - If true, will start a new invocation of this workflow run if pre-commit makes any changes to the repo.

+If both are true, then the current run will be cancelled and replaced with a new run with the changes made by pre-commit.